Risanaparvin00/Clinical-Trial-Analysis-Using-Python-And-SQL/README.md

 Since you uploaded the files manually, others can download them using:

-Click on Code → Download, then extract the files.
+Click on Code → Download ZIP, then extract the files.

 OR, if using Git: